Dimer-projection contact and the clock shift of a unitary Fermi gas

+The sum of the observed contributions determines a lower bound to $\Delta$, here $\approx -8 E_F/\hbar$.
+In dimensionless form, we find that $A_c < 1.5$.
+This upper bound to $|\Delta|$ already excludes the SqW prediction ($A_c \approx 2.1$), despite its accurate prediction of dimer binding energies [Fig.~\ref{fig:dimer}(a)].
+Table \ref{tab:clock} also shows that the observed bound on the total clock shift excludes a sum-rule calculation ($A_c \approx 2.6$) based on \cite{Baym:2007ki,Punk2007} with an effective-range correction \cite{SM}.
+The spectral clock shift of unitary $^{40}$K must therefore depend on corrections beyond the realm of low-energy scattering, calling into question its utility as a measure of $C$.
+In contrast, high-energy contributions did not seem to affect interferometric measurements of $C$ in Bose gases \cite{Fletcher:2017,Beugnon:2021}, in which the time between Ramsey pulses effectively creates a low-pass filter.

 {\em Discussion and conclusion.} Radio-frequency dimer projection can be used in any system with $a_{13}>0$.
-We anticipate that for a UFG of $^6$Li, both the dimer-projection $\ell_d$ and the clock shift would approach the universal case.
-Since the closed-channel fractions are smaller than in the $^{40}$K case, $I_d$ and $\Delta$ should be more successfully handled by the SqW model.
-An estimate \cite{SM} of the non-universality coefficients $A_\mathrm{HFT}$ and $A_c$ indicates they differ from unity by $\lesssim 1\%$, and that $\ell_d$ is within 10\% of the universal limit.
-Even though $E_B$ is smaller, using dimer projection would still be the optimal approach for measuring correlations in $^6$Li on the scale of $\tau_F$.
+We anticipate that for a UFG of $^6$Li near its 690\,G Feshbach resonance, $\ell_d$ would approach the universal case, since its resonant closed-channel fraction is smaller than $^{40}$K, as is the relative magnitude of the effective range.
+Estimates \cite{SM} of $A_\mathrm{HFT}$, $A_c$, and $A_d$ indicate they should be within 10\% of the zero-range limit.
+For typical experimental conditions, dimer projection should also provide a route for $\tau_F$-scale measurements of contact dynamics in $^6$Li.

-A natural extension of our work is to generalize the dimer-contact relation beyond unitarity, i.e., to systems with $a_{12}^{-1} \neq 0$, enabling exploration of contact dynamics across the BEC-BCS crossover.
-Preliminary evidence that $I_d$ can probe weaker correlations away from unitarity is suggested by the increased drive strengths we found to be required when measuring $\omega_d$ for Fig.~\ref{fig:dimer}(a).
-Another promising direction is the adaptation of rf dimer projection to probe higher-partial-wave correlations, such as the p-wave contact, and to two-dimensional systems where dimer states also exist for $a_{13}<0$.
+A natural extension of our work is to generalize the dimer-contact relations beyond unitarity, i.e., to $a_{12}^{-1} \neq 0$, enabling exploration of rapid contact dynamics across the BEC-BCS crossover.
+Preliminary evidence that $I_d$ can probe weaker correlations on the BCS side is suggested by the increased drive strengths we find to be required when measuring $-\omega_d$ for Fig.~\ref{fig:dimer}(a).
+Other promising directions include the adaptation of rf dimer projection to probe higher-partial-wave correlations, such as the $p$-wave contact, and to two-dimensional systems where dimer states also exist for $a_{13}<0$.